-All adverts will display the Positive About Disabled People '2 ticks' symbol to encourage disabled people to apply for vacancies.
-Adverts will also include reference to the Council's commitment to equal opportunities, and it's No Smoking Policy.
+The e-recruitment site displays the Positive About Disabled People '2 ticks' symbol to encourage disabled people to apply for vacancies.
+Adverts will also include reference to the Council's commitment to equal opportunities and it's No Smoking Policy.